aten2001/gt_isye6501/hw9/report.md

 company doesn't spend large swaths of money on an inferior campain.
 The amount of complexity and factors included can vary wildly from product to product and company to company.

+    I just saw this is one of the examples used in the video.
+You may need DOE to help you pick the best stategy for a game you are trying to learn.
+Let's say you make a bet with your friend Steve.
+You and Steve have been friends since childhood and you are always competing with each other.
+He has been bragging about how good he is at the board game Monopoly and you intend to teach him a lesson.
+Thus, leading up to D-Day you set up a DOE to figure out the best way to win the game.
+You can test which color to go for, should you make trades on certain properties, does the strategy change when there are four players instead of two.
+You can even apply A/B test comparing the results of owning a single color property for a whole game over another to compare the advantages of each.
+Of course, Monopoly takes 87 hours per game and thus, this cannot actually be tested since it would take more than a single persons life time to find the true solution.

 ## Question 12.2
 To determine the value of 10 different yes/no features to the market value of a house (large yard, solar roof, etc.), a real estate agent plans to survey 50 potential buyers, showing a fictitious house with